Weld logo

 Pros

-• 200+ connectors for SaaS, on-prem, and big data sources.
+• 200+ connectors for SaaS, databases, on-prem systems, and big data sources.

-• Built-in error handling, version control, and CI/CD integration.
+• Built-in version control, error handling, and CI/CD integration.

 Cons